 Moodle: Student Journals

-Although Moodle does not have a purpose-built journal activity, you can use the "individual blogs" option in the OU Blog Activity in Moodle to create individual journals that your students can post to over time.
+Although Moodle does not have a purpose-built journal activity, you can use the OU Blog Activity in Moodle to create individual journals that your students can post to over time.

-Before You Start, you may need access to the following:
+Before You Start, you will need access to the following:

 • an Instructor of record or Other editing teacher role in a Moodle course to create a journal activity